-- 2 Insert the DVD containing the Symantec System Recovery Disk into the media drive of the computer.
-If your Symantec System Recovery Disk is on a USB device, plug in the USB device into the media drive of the computer. - If a computer manufacturer installed Symantec System Recovery, the recovery environment already could be installed on your computer's hard drive.
-Either watch your computer monitor after the computer restarts for on-screen instructions, or refer to your manufacturer's documentation. - 3 Restart the computer. - If you cannot start the computer from the DVD or the USB device, you might need to change the startup settings on your computer. - See "Configuring a computer to start from a DVD or a USB device" on page 292. - As soon as you see the prompt Press any key to boot from DVD or USB device, press a key to start Symantec System Recovery Disk.
+2 Attach the Symantec System Recovery Disk that is on a USB Device, into the media drive.
+If your Symantec System Recovery Disk is on a DVD, insert it into the media drive of the computer.

+If a computer manufacturer installed Symantec System Recovery, the recovery environment already could be installed on your computer's hard drive.
+Either watch your computer monitor after the computer restarts for on-screen instructions, or refer to your manufacturer's documentation.

+3 Restart the computer.

+If you cannot start the computer from the USB device or DVD, you might need to change the startup settings on your computer.

+See "Configuring a computer to start from a USB device or DVD" on page 287.

+4 As soon as you see the prompt Press any key to boot from DVD or USB device, press a key to start Symantec System Recovery Disk.